johndk/berkeley-ml-capstone/README.md

 capacity.
 The 2019 data provides a pre-pandemic baseline, while 2023 and 2024 show flight operations after the major pandemic-related disruptions had passed.

-The exact division of the years and flights into training, development, and final test sets remains to be decided.
+The 2019 flight data will be used for training, the 2023 data for model development and validation, and the 2024 data for final testing.
 The split preserves time order so that the models are trained on earlier flights and evaluated on later flights they have not seen.
-Files use a consistent `JFK_YEAR.csv` naming pattern.

 ### Why arrival-delay prediction requires more data

 Each flight is represented by one BTS row containing both its `Origin` and `Dest`.
-The tables below identify the airport-specific ASPM and NOAA context attached to that row in the baseline design.
+The tables below identify the airport-specific ASPM and NOAA context attached to that row in the two model categories.

 #### Departure-delay scenario: Model 1A